parthshyara/cops-website/README.md

 COPS-IITBHU
 ===========
-Official website of Club of Programmers, IIT (BHU) Varanasi.
+Official website of The Club of Programmers, IIT (BHU) Varanasi.

 Blogs
 -----